These ground beef Crockpot recipes are here to make weeknight dinners quick and easy!

 A family favorite just got easier.
 These crock pot cabbage rolls taste amazing after simmering all day!

-Put your meat mixture in the center of the cabbage leaf and fold up.
-Place them into the crock pot and cover with the sauce.
+Put your meat mixture in the center of the cabbage leaf and fold it up.
+Place them into the Crockpot and cover them with the sauce.
 That’s it!